cwervo/old.cwervo.com/source/thoughts/2015/11/animating-the-details-tag.md

 </style>

-I'm the front end developer and designer for Oberlin's [Environmental Dashboard](environmentaldashboard.org) and as such I get to tackles interesting challenges from a technical and a design perspective every week.
+I'm the front end developer and designer for Oberlin's [Environmental Dashboard](environmentaldashboard.org) and as such I get to tackle interesting challenges from a technical and a design perspective every week.
 Today I just want to take a quick look at how I solved the task of making the `<details>` element animate to open smoothly rather than jarringly snap open and closed.